BGorenc/WiFi_Controlled_Lightsaber/README.md

   </p>
 </div>

 Now that the blade is fully assembled we need to ensure that the blade doesn't bottom out in the hilt.
 To do this we will need a spacer made out of the PVC pipe.
-Your goal is to leave enough wire so that you can run the JST connector through the gap between the inner diameter of the Hilt and the outer diameter of the Blade but still have enough wire to work with with when interconnecting with the Arduino.
+Ensure that you provide sufficient length to the wire, allowing the JST connector to pass through the space between the inner diameter of the Hilt and the outer diameter of the blade.
+This will allow for proper connection with the Arduino while still leaving enough wire to work with.
 You will need to balance this with enough of the blade remaining in the hilt as well as this point will act as a bit of a support for your final display.

 Once you found that magic amount you can use the hacksaw again to cut your pvc piece to length.
-Then you will want to cut a bit of a notch to act as a strain relief for the wire to run through.
-If you are not using a Dremel you can cut a V shape which will serve the same purpose as the one pictured.
+Then you will want to cut out a notch to act as a strain relief for the wire to run through.
+If you are not using a Dremel you can cut a V shape with the hack saw which will serve the same purpose as the one pictured.
 Be sure to sand down all the edges so that there are no sharp corners.

 <div style="text-align: center;">
   <img src="Images/blade_spacer_hilt_exploded.PNG" alt="Exploded View" title="Exploded View" class="center">